thisguygil/bobo/README.md

 > The `!sql` command is dangerous and should be used with caution.
 It can be used to modify the database directly, which can cause data loss or corruption if used incorrectly.
 Most use cases should be to read data, rather than write it.

 #### Server Admin Commands
-Can be used by server admins only (as slash commands only)
+Can be used by server admins only (as slash commands)
 * `/say <message>` - Makes Bobo say `<message>` in the current channel
 * `/config <setting> <channel>` - Configures the server
   * Settings: